-On 29 July 2005, the Board of Directors adopted a Group-wide procedure for the selection of Independent Auditors for Autogrill and its Subsidiaries and, on 8 November 2012, approved a new version of that procedure.
+Group's Procedure for the Appointment of Independent Auditors On 29 July 2005, the Board of Directors adopted a Group-wide procedure for the appointment of Independent Auditors for Autogrill and its Subsidiaries and for the assignment of tasks to the Independent Auditors and, on 8 November 2012, approved a new version of that procedure.

 The procedure ensures that the Independent Auditors in charge of the audit of the Group Parent Company are also responsible for the statutory audits of Autogrill's Subsidiaries.
-Any use of statutory auditing companies other than that indicated by the Group Parent Company shall be properly justified and may be approved only with the favourable opinion of the Board of Statutory.
+Any use of statutory auditing companies other than that indicated by the Group Parent Company shall be properly justified and may be approved only with the prior favourable opinion of the Board of Statutory.

 The procedure also aims to guarantee the independence of the Independent Auditors in respect of the company retaining it.
 To this end and in accordance with current regulations, mandates for services incompatible with the statutory audit role may not be given to the Independent Auditors.

-The first application of the procedure took place at the Shareholders' Meeting held on 27 April 2006, which appointed KPMG S.p.A., Milan, as the Company's Independent Auditors for financial years 2006-2011, an engagement subsequently extended by law to cover 2012-2014 as a result of art.
+The first application of the procedure occurred at the Shareholders' Meeting held on 27 April 2006, which appointed KPMG S.p.A., Milan, as the Company's Independent Auditors in charge of auditing the statutory and consolidated financial statements of the Company for business years 2006-2011, an engagement subsequently extended by law to cover 2012-2014 as a result of art.
 17, Legislative Decree no. 39 of 27 January 2010 coming into force.